clockwerkz/frontend-nanodegree-arcade-game/README.md

 - [ ] Style the scoreboard

 - [ ] Refactor JavaScript code:
-    - [ ] Use MVC pattern: Create Game Object that will keep track of player lives and scoring rather than having that tracked on the   player object
+    - [X] Use MVC pattern: Create Game Object that will keep track of player lives and scoring rather than having that tracked on the   player object
     - [ ] Convert player Oject to Player Class
     - [ ] Convert Enemy Object to Enemy Class
-    - [ ] Create Game Controller - tracks level, lives remaining, and score.
+    - [X] Create Game Controller - tracks level, lives remaining, and score.
 Spawns enemies, gems, etc.
+    - [X] Create a screenView - handles updating the screens

 ### Game Design Doc